 Prefer to pay by check?
 Complete this form and we'll send you an invoice.

-Laura Tepper is the Director of Development at the University of Pennsylvania Law School, where she oversees all annual, major, and planned giving efforts.
+Laura Tepper is the Executive Director of Development at the University of Pennsylvania Carey Law School, where she oversees all annual, major, and planned giving efforts.
 Her 15-year career includes work in both annual giving and major gifts, and her expertise includes leadership gift strategy, volunteer management, reunion giving, direct appeals, and phonathons.
 She holds a B.A. in American Studies from Mount Holyoke College and a J.D. from Brooklyn Law School.